cipto-hd/angularjsfire-with-reg-confirmation/README.md

-# angularFire-seed — the seed for AngularFire apps
+# angularjsfire-with-reg-confirmation — the seed for AngularFire apps with account registration confirmation

 It is AngularJS seed with Firebase backend and a feature for account registration confirmation via email.
-This feature can be used as an alternative for account activation. angularjsfire-with-reg-confirmation
+This feature can be used as an alternative for account activation.
+It is a clone of [AngularFire Seed](https://github.com/firebase/angularFire-seed) with additional feature above and also login feature vial social login ie login with Facebook, Twitter, and Google.

+The account registration differs significantly from the original seed.
+We can register for an account just by supplying an email and then we'll get a confirmation email about our temporary random password.
+The password is recommended to be changed to a memorable one and at the same time it mus be strong and secure.

 This project is an application skeleton for a typical [AngularFire](http://angularfire.com/) web app.
 This library allows you to quickly bootstrap real-time apps using [Firebase](http://www.firebase.com) and [AngularJS](http://www.angularjs.org).